https://github.com/sharpjs/dotstuff

 like DotStuff that consists of a single file.
 The file itself is written

-carefully to avoid conflicts with existing code.
+carefully to avoid conflicts with existing code and not decrease code coverage.

 ## Status